There are thousands of different credit cards U.S. consumers have to choose from, and there’s no one best card or even type of card out there.

 1. Your credit score

-If you have bad or credit, you’re limited on which cards you can choose from.
+If you have bad or no credit, you’re limited on which cards you can choose from.
 Rewards credit cards and cards that offer a 0% APR promotion of some kind typically require a good or excellent credit score.

 However, there are cards designed for people who are working to build their credit that you can use until you can qualify for a better card.